smikhalevski/react-executor/README.md

 response.write(`<script>window.__EXECUTORS__ = ${JSON.stringify(executorManager)}</script>`);
 ```

-On the client, deserialize the initial state and pass to the `ExecutorManager` constructor:
+On the client, deserialize the initial state and pass it to the `ExecutorManager` constructor:

 ```ts
 const executorManager = new ExecutorManager(JSON.parse(window.__EXECUTORS__));